-Returning to \ref {StandingThree}, and assuming that $\incl {B}{A}$ is a topologically free inclusion, we have by \ref {LargestIdeal} that $\Gamma \cap A$ is trivial, so the quotient map restricts to a one-to-one map on $A$, and then $A$ may be identified with the subalgebra $\pi (A)\subseteq B/\Gamma $.
-Setting we may then consider the inclusion $\incl {\bB }{A}$, and therefore \ref {TwoInclusions} applies to the inclusions $\incl {B}{A}$ and $\incl {\bB }{A}$, together with the quotient map $\pi $.
+we may then consider the inclusion $\incl {\bar B}{A}$, and therefore \ref {TwoInclusions} applies to the inclusions $\incl {B}{A}$ and $\incl {\bar B}{A}$, together with the quotient map $\pi $.
 Spelling out some of the consequences, we arrive at an important result:

-\state Theorem GetUltraFree Suppose that $\incl {B}{A}$ is a topologically free inclusion and let $\bB $ be the quotient of $B$ by its gray ideal.
-Then $\incl {\bB }{A}$ is \white /.
+\state Theorem GetUltraFree Suppose that $\incl {B}{A}$ is a topologically free inclusion and let $\bar B$ be the quotient of $B$ by its {gray} ideal.
+Then $\incl {\bar B}{A}$ is {light}.

-\Proof Stressing that the definition of topologically free inclusions requires regularity, we have that $\incl {\bB }{A}$ is regular by \ref {RegToReg}.
-That $\incl {\bB }{A}$ is topologically free then follows from \ref {TopoFreetoTopoFree}.
+\Proof Stressing that the definition of topologically free inclusions requires regularity, we have that $\incl {\bar B}{A}$ is regular by \ref {RegToReg}.
+That $\incl {\bar B}{A}$ is topologically free then follows from \ref {TopoFreetoTopoFree}.